jw2249a/2017-bayes-audit/2017-code/README.md

 ### Setup audit

-Produce random audit seed.
+Produce random audit seed with a public ceremony.
 Produce initial random audit orders from the audit seed and the ballot manifests.
-These go into the audit seed file and the audit-orders directory.
+Put these into the audit seed file and the audit-orders directory.

     3-audit